-- 1. In this Schedule 2- - "appeal documents" means the application and documents referred to in paragraph 4(2)(a) of this Schedule - "appeal parties" means the relevant planning authority, the requirement consultee and the undertaker and "appeal party" shall be construed accordingly; - "appointed person" means a person appointed by the Secretary of State to determine an appeal pursuant to paragraph 4(2)(c); - "business day" means a day other than a Saturday or Sunday which is not Christmas Day, Good Friday or a bank holiday under section 1 of the Banking and Financial Dealings Act 1971(a); and - "requirement consultee" means any body named in a requirement as a body to be consulted by the relevant planning authority in discharging that requirement.
+1. In this Schedule-

+"appeal documents" means the application and documents referred to in paragraph 4(2)(a) of this Schedule

+"appeal parties" means the relevant planning authority, the requirement consultee and the undertaker and "appeal party" shall be construed accordingly;

+"appointed person" means a person appointed by the Secretary of State to determine an appeal pursuant to paragraph 4(2)(c);

+"business day" means a day other than a Saturday or Sunday which is not Christmas Day, Good Friday or a bank holiday under section 1 of the Banking and Financial Dealings Act 1971(a); and

+"requirement consultee" means any body named in a requirement in Part 2 of Schedule 1 to this Order as a body to be consulted by the relevant planning authority in discharging that requirement.